ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*February 2027 - Micro Creator Phase*
+*Week 1, February 2027 - Micro Creator Phase*